G-P-code/wing-extractor/README.md

 ## tracks.txt

 One track name per line, in channel order.
 Lines starting with `#` are ignored.
-Place `tracks.txt` in the same directory as the script or provide full path.
+Place `tracks.txt` in the same directory as the script or provide full path and file name.

 ```
 # Drums